likethemammal/osrc-widget/README.md

 The [json object](http://osrc.dfm.io/Likethemammal.json) from the Open Source Report Card site must be sent over through some sort of backend.
 The browser isn't allowed access to an external json object by using either a `script` tag or using AJAX.

 In the `server` directory there is a setup for a PHP backend but really any backend can be used as long as it can send the json blob from the `http://osrc.dfm.io/[your user name here].json` link to the `window` object.
-This should be stored at `window.githubWidget.stats`.
+This should be stored at `window.osrc.stats`.

 #####PHP example:
 ```php